What is a Moving Average?

 A Moving average is a Technical Indicator that traders and investors may use to determine the trend of the market.
 A moving average indicator helps smooth out the price data by creating an average price.
 Analysts use the moving average to examine support and resistance levels by evaluating the previous price action or movement of a security’s price.

 The moving Average is a customizable indicator.
 Traders can choose whatever time frame they want when calculating an average.
 It is a trend following indicator, which means it is Lagging in nature.
 The longer the time period for the MA, the greater the lag is.
 The most common MAs are 15, 20, 30, 50, 100, and 200-day moving averages.

 Types of Moving Averages

 Simple Moving Average (SMA Indicator)

 The simple moving average is the simplest form of a Moving average.
 It is calculated by summing the recent data points in a given set and dividing the total by the number of time periods

-SMA= A1+A2+…+An / n , Where A is average and n is the number of time period
+SMA= A1+A2+…+An / n, Where A is average and n is the number of the time period

-SMA is a backwards-looking indicator as it relies on the past price data for a given period.
+SMA is a backward-looking indicator as it relies on past price data for a given period.
 Traders and investors use SMA to generate buy or sell signals.